Song for the Lonely: Live performances

-In order to promote the song and its accompanying album, Cher made a number of performances for "Song for the Lonely".
+Cher made a number of live performances to promote "Song for the Lonely" at the time of its release.
 She opened the 2002 American Music Awards on January 9, 2002 with a performance of the song, accompanied by dancers and wearing a blonde wig.
 She also appeared on The Rosie O'Donnell Show, The Tonight Show with Jay Leno, The Oprah Winfrey Show, Late Show with David Letterman and VH1 Divas promoting the song.
 It was later added to Cher's 2002–05 Living Proof: The Farewell Tour setlist.
 During the first four legs of the tour, as the second song on the setlist; the performance for the song began when the singer's back-up dancers removed her headdress and robe to unveil a revealing midriff-baring vest and beaded harem pants.
 After dropping it for five legs, the song was re-added only on the last show at Hollywood Bowl in Los Angeles on May 2, 2005, where it was used as tour finale.
 Cher also performed the song on the 2008–11 concert residency Cher, held at Caesars Palace in Las Vegas, Nevada but only for a couple of weeks.

+Cher would perform "Song for the Lonely" again years later, as part of the annual Love Rocks NYC benefit concert, held on March 6, 2025 at New York's Beacon Theatre.
+For the performance she wore striped winter hat and puffer jacket, while images of old New York were displayed behind her, "celebrating the spirit of the city’s resilience".
+She would also perform the track at Dolce & Gabbana's Alta Moda event in Rome, Italy, on July 12, 2025, wearing a platinum blonde wig styled with waves and an army green jumpsuit layered under a sparkly corset.